Last Updated on April 19, 2025

 Another common practice in minimalist living is creating a capsule wardrobe—a collection of versatile, high-quality clothing items that can be mixed and matched.
 To start:

 By simplifying your wardrobe, you’ll spend less time deciding what to wear and more time enjoying your day.
-Check out these neutral, well-made T-shirts, which can form the foundation of a minimalist wardrobe.
+Explore these neutral, well-made T-shirts, which can serve as the foundation of a minimalist wardrobe.
 These items can be mixed and matched with other capsule pieces.

 Basic T-Shirt Pack